ejosafat/random-bonusly/README.md

 ```
 and you'll create a +1 bonus to a random person, with a random quote from Star Trek (default) and the hashtag #why-so-serious.
 ## Getting started
-This application is dependent on Node 6.x and an old application known as fortune(s).
+This application is dependent on Node 6.x and an old application known as fortune(s) (only if you want to generate random messages).
 To install node you can use
 ```
 $ brew install node
 ```